Esperanza Spalding: 2011–2015: Chamber Music Society and Radio Music Society

 In 2011, Spalding collaborated with Tineke Postma on the track "Leave Me a Place Underground" from the album The Dawn of Light.
 She also collaborated with Terri Lyne Carrington on the album The Mosaic Project, where she features on the track "Crayola".
 Spalding also sang a duet with Nicholas Payton on the track "Freesia" from the 2011 album Bitches of Renaissance.

 In the 53rd Grammy Awards that year, Spalding won the Grammy Award for Best New Artist.

 Chamber Music Society is the third album by Spalding.
-After her surprise Grammy win, the album re-entered the Billboard 200 at number 34 with sales of 18,000.
+After her Grammy win, the album re-entered the Billboard 200 at number 34 with sales of 18,000.
 A video was made for the song "Little Fly".
 The song is a poem by William Blake set to music by Spalding.
 A vinyl version of the album was released in February 2011.
 Commenting on the album, NPR Music's Patrick Jarenwattananon wrote that, "the finished product certainly exudes a level of sophisticated intimacy, as if best experienced with a small gathering in a quiet, wood-paneled room."

 In November 2011, Spalding won "Jazz Artist of the Year" at the Boston Music Awards.

 In February 2012, Spalding performed at the 84th Academy Awards, singing the Louis Armstrong standard "What a Wonderful World", alongside the Southern California Children's Chorus to accompany the video montage that celebrated the film industry greats who died in 2011 and early 2012.

 Radio Music Society is Spalding's fourth studio album, released by Heads Up International in March 2012.
 Spalding hoped this album would showcase jazz musicians in an accessible manner suitable for mainstream radio.

 In November 2013, Spalding released a single "We Are America" to protest the Guantánamo prison camps, with cameo performances by Stevie Wonder and Harry Belafonte.
 In 2015, she appeared on the NOVA production The Great Math Mystery, talking about the connection between music and mathematics.